dzl0971/Meet-Zooki/README.md

 - Escape button clears board
 - Right Shift button loads a saved level
 - Hold S and click to set Zooki's Spawn point
-- Press Enter to turn on test mode (no fully implemented)
+- Press Enter to turn on test mode (not fully implemented)